-In a workplace that has many crews, heavy equipment, moving materials, and other elements, accidents can be common.
+In a workplace that has many crews, heavy equipment, moving materials, and also other elements, accidents can be common.
 The US Bureau of Labor Statistics indicates that there were 5,300 cases of on-the-job incidents in Illinois in 2017.

-As a result, 3,200 employees suffered days away from work, a job transfer, or restrictions on job-related tasks.
+As a result, 3,200 employees suffered days away from work, a job transfer, or also restrictions on job-related tasks.
 Under such circumstances, losses from injury-causing construction accidents extend beyond the employee to to the injured employee’s household.

 There are laws intended to protect employees who get hurt in work-related accidents.
-It’s possible to recover monetary benefits, and an Illinois construction accident lawyer can help with your claim.
+It’s also possible to recover monetary benefits, and an Illinois construction accident lawyer can help with your claim.
 Also, you may want to review a few quick facts about workers’ compensation laws in Illinois.

 How Construction Accidents Happen

 Most workplace incidents in the construction industry occur through two different scenarios:

 - Motor Vehicle Accidents.
 Road construction puts workers in and near traffic and moving vehicles so that contact between workers and vehicles can occur due to driver negligence.
 Common causes behind these collisions include speeding, drunk driving, failure to yield, and inattentive or distracted driving.